Set up your XION Mobile Development Environment

 • Open Android Studio > Device Manager

-• Create a new virtual device (recommended: Pixel 5 with Android 13 or newer)
+• Create a new virtual device (recommended: Pixel 9 with API 35+)

 Add Environment Variables (macOS/Linux)